csreyes/leadgen-form-builder/llm.md

                           <TooltipContent>
                             <p>
-                              Use concise metrics that quickly communicate your solution's benefits, like cost savings or time to value.
+                              Use concise metrics that quickly communicate your solution&apos;s benefits, like cost savings or
+                              time to value.
                             </p>
                           </TooltipContent>
                         </Tooltip>